 The basic bank term loan is still one of the cheapest, most popular ways to finance a business.
 Term loans typically have fixed interest rates, monthly or quarterly repayment schedules, and a set maturity date.
 You will have to put down 20 to 25 percent of the total you want financed, because the banks want you to carry some of the risk.
-What do banks look for when deciding to make loans?
+What do the best banks look for when deciding to make loans?
 The "five C's" are of the utmost importance:

 1. Character: How have you managed other loans (business and personal)?
 What is your business experience?
 If you're a corporate executive and want to open a restaurant, you'd better have some restaurant experience.